pgutierrez1/gbm-finder/README.md

 Install the dependencies in both the `client` and `server` folders: `npm install`

 Run `node dbInit.js` in `server` to seed the database.

+A tutorial was referenced in the creation of this project: https://www.youtube.com/watch?v=eM8n55lad1c&t=385s .